Saturday 22 June

 Two years on since the National Co-op Development Strategy Do It Ourselves, launched at Co-op Congress, progress has been made against the ambitious targets to significantly grow the co-op sector by 2037.
 Ahead of a planned review of the strategy and with the context of today’s economic and political climate we invite you to continue to shape the direction of travel and have your say on whether the strategy still reflects the needs of co-ops in a post-Brexit economy.

 09.30 - 10.30 - Leading the way for a fairer economy

-Claire McCarthy, The Co-op Party - Paul Gerrard, The Co-op - Oliver Bullough, Journalist and Ed Mayo, Co-operatives UK
+Claire McCarthy, The Co-operative Party - Paul Gerrard, The Co-op Group - Oliver Bullough, Journalist and Author - Ed Mayo, Co-operatives UK (Chair)

 In a time of economic uncertainty, rapid technological change and increasing environmental impact, what role should the largest member-owned businesses play in creating a more productive, more equal and more just future for our members and society as a whole?